 If parenting was an actual job, it would probably be one of the most difficult jobs in the world but yet can be the most rewarding.
-Children can sometimes consume so much of our time and energy that we sometimes resort to digital screens to keep them occupied during times where honestly, we just want to be left alone.
+Children can consume so much of our time and energy that we sometimes resort to digital screens to keep them occupied during times when honestly, we just want to be left alone.

 Well, a thoughtfully constructed sensory play set-up can engage your child well and leave you to enjoy that deserved cuppa.
 Read on to know more about sensory play and its benefits.

 So how do we get create the best sensory play experience for our child with a limited amount of time?
 Easy peasy, lemon squeezy.